network-science-lab/infmax-mds-ltm-mln/README.md

     expositons_rec: str     # record of new activations in each epoch aggr. into string (sep. by ;)
     network: str            # network's name
     protocol: str           # protocols's name
-    seed_budget: float      # a value of the maximal seed budget
+    seed_budget: float      # value of the maximal seed budget
-    mi_value: float         # a value of the threshold
+    mi_value: float         # value of the threshold
     ss_method: str          # seed selection method's name }
 ```